ByDr. Brennan Commerford, D.C.·Last reviewed: July 2026

 What does research say about KSM-66 Extract vs Root Powder?

-Published bioavailability research forms the basis for our formulary tier assignments.
-KSM-66 Ashwagandha Extract is rated high (S1 — best tier) and classified as T1 Preferred; Ashwagandha Root Powder is rated low (S4 — basic) and classified as T4 Mapped.
-Our formulary citations are drawn from peer-reviewed absorption studies.
+Published bioavailability research forms the basis for FormulaForge form classifications.
+KSM-66 Ashwagandha Extract is rated high and classified as Preferred Form; Ashwagandha Root Powder is rated low and classified as Mapped Form.
+FormulaForge citations are drawn from peer-reviewed absorption studies.
 These statements are based on structure/function research and have not been evaluated by the FDA.
 This information is not intended to diagnose, treat, cure, or prevent any disease.

 Ready to formulate with Ashwagandha?